abdurahim50/lab-Agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: user story
-about: This template contain a user stories
+about: user story template
 title: ''
 labels: ''
 assignees: ''

 ---

-Deploy service to the cloud.
+Need the ability to remove a counter